 This ratio summarizes the social network's overall role.
 A value close to 0 indicates that the social network functioned primarily in a last click capacity.
 A value close to 1 indicates that the social network functioned equally in an assist and a last click capacity.
 The more this value exceeds 1, the more the social network functioned in an assist capacity.

 Note that you must define goals and goal values in order to see data in this report.

 If you have Google "+1" and Facebook "Like" buttons on your site, it's important to know which buttons are being clicked and for which content.
 For example, if you publish articles on your site, you'll want to know which articles are most commonly "liked" or shared, and from which social networks they're being shared (for example, Google+ or Facebook).
-You can use this information to create more of the type of content that's popular with your visitors.
+You can use this information to create more of the type of content that's popular with your users.
 Also, if you find that some buttons are rarely used, you may wish to remove them to reduce clutter.
-Learn more.

-The Social Visitors Flow shows the initial paths that visitors from social networks took through your site.
-For example, if you run campaigns that promote specific products, you can see whether visitors from each social network entered your site through these product pages and whether they continued on to other parts of the site or whether they exited.
+The Social Visitors Flow shows the initial paths that users from social networks took through your site.
+For example, if you run campaigns that promote specific products, you can see whether users from each social network entered your site through these product pages and whether they continued on to other parts of the site or whether they exited.
 Hover over a source (Google+, for example) on the chart and select View only this segment to focus on traffic from that source.